OpenTaal/character-mapping/README.md

 - characters with diacritics which are rarely used, such as `ǰ` → `j`.
 However, this varies per character as `č` → `c` is supported.

 Out of scope here is:
-- casting between uppercase and lowercase and vice verse
+- casting between uppercase and lowercase and vice verse, see https://github.com/OpenTaal/case-casting
-- removal of diacritics on characters
+- removal of diacritics on characters, https://github.com/OpenTaal/diacritic-removal
-- fixing character encoding errors
+- fixing character encoding errors such as Ã¼ en â€ž, see http://www.i18nqa.com/debug/utf8-debug.html
-- fixing url encoding errors
+- fixing url encoding errors such as %20, see http://www.w3schools.com/tags/ref_urlencode.asp
-- removal of HTML or XML elements
+- removal of HTML or XML elements such as &amp; and &nbsp;, see http://www.ascii.cl/htmlcodes.htm
-- mapping too exotic characters for the Dutch language